zhangce/elementary/README.md

 Mia::Elementary
 ===============

-Mia::Elementary is an execution engine for scalable statistial inference and learning.
+Mia::Elementary is scalable Gibbs sampler from factor graphs or Markov Logic Network.

 Mia::Elementary is developed by the Hazy group (http://hazy.cs.wisc.edu/hazy/) from University of Wisconsin-Madison under Professor Christopher Ré